fpom/hyena/README.md

 ```

 This template is similar to `examples/counter-tpl.py` except that, when `node.count` is found to reach `3` in `Transition.action`, it is reset to `0` and exception `Jump` is raised.
-`Jump` expects first the action to decorate the transition with, and a `dict` that associates to each node index its new `.current`.
+`Jump` expects first the action to decorate the transition with (which replace the return value as there will be none), and a `dict` that associates to nodes identified by their index their new `.current`.
 So here this jumps is like returning `0` but at the same time we force the nodes `0` and `1` to both jump to their locations `0`.

 Note that this kind of actions allows to execute transitions that do not exist in the automata, which is the reason why we call them _jumps_ and implement them using an exception to emphasis that it breaks the standard execution rule.